Package com.eatthepath.noise.component

 A Noise hash implementation encapsulates the hashing functionality of a Noise protocol.
 A Noise hash provides

-instances that implement the Noise hash's hashing algorithm, Mac
+MessageDigest instances that implement the Noise hash's hashing algorithm, Mac instances using the

 same algorithm for calculating HMAC digests, and key derivation function.-